 Physical precious metals have high liquidity, which means they’re easy to buy and sell.
 Generally, gold and silver coins and bars hold their value well through resale, and there are literally thousands of dealers and coin shops nationwide that will gladly buy gold and silver from anyone.

-The most sought-after coins are usually those issued by a government and minted at globally recognized mints—the list is long and includes mints such as the US Mint, Perth Mint, the Royal Canadian Mint, St. Helena Mint, and the Royal British Mint.
+The most sought-after coins are usually those issued by a government and minted at globally recognized mints — the list is long and includes mints such as the US Mint, Perth Mint, the Royal Canadian Mint, St. Helena Mint, and the Royal British Mint.

 Storage conditions may also affect the resale value of your precious metals, especially for coins.
 You should ensure that your metals are stored under optimal conditions, which is one of the reasons Precious Metals IRA accounts protect the value of your coins and bars by having your gold and silver stored in a climate-controlled depository.
-This also means that anyone choosing to hold metals outside of an IRA at their home should keep them in their sealed containers to prevent humidity from causing discoloration.
+This also means that anyone choosing to hold metals outside of an IRA at their home should keep them in sealed containers to prevent humidity from causing discoloration.

 Where can I sell my precious metals?

-When deciding where to sell your precious metals, there are two main factors to consider.
+As stated above, when deciding where to sell your precious metals, there are two main factors to consider.

-First and foremost is the price—you want to ensure that you’re getting the highest price possible.
+First and foremost is the price — you want to ensure that you’re getting the highest price possible.
 Second, you want the process to be as quick and hassle-free as possible.

 Other options include your local coin shop, other precious metals dealers, or even online marketplaces.
 When considering your options, bear in mind the prices offered by the buyer and the amount of risk involved in the transaction.
 For instance, coin shops typically pay the lowest prices and will be looking at acquiring only minimal amounts of inventory.